 Authenticity is a strength

-For me, being authentic is about understanding what gives me a sense of purpose and what aligns with my core values and then building a business that reflects this.
+For me, being authentic is about understanding what gives me a sense of purpose.
+It’s also about what aligns with my core values and building a business that reflects this.

 The key is to think about how you can communicate this to your clients and show them why your authenticity will benefit them.

 - Tell people about your passions and mission – it shows clients that you have a sense of direction and purpose

 - Listen to what your clients have to say – it shows you want to understand all sides of the conversation and that you care about their opinions

 - Be honest when you don’t know enough about a topic – it shows you’re humble, honest, and always learning

 - Stand up for what you believe in or what you know – it shows you have a strong moral core